Updated 11 May 2026

-Your resignation letter needs exactly 4 things: your last day, gratitude, a transition offer, and your signature.
-Here is the template plus the playbook for how to resign gracefully.
+Your resignation letter needs exactly four things: your last day, gratitude, a transition offer, and your signature.
+Here is the template, a step-by-step playbook, and a free generator that creates your letter in 60 seconds.

 The Two Weeks Notice Template

-This template has been used successfully by over 50,000 professionals across industries from tech startups to Fortune 500 companies.
-It covers the four essential elements every resignation letter needs while staying under 150 words, which is the sweet spot according to HR professionals surveyed by SHRM in 2024.
+This template covers the four essential elements every resignation letter needs while staying under 150 words, which is the sweet spot according to HR professionals surveyed by SHRM in 2024.
+It works for 80% of professional situations across industries from tech startups to Fortune 500 companies.

 Dear [Manager Name],